jpmorganchase/modular/docs/commands/test.md

 Default: `undefined`

-Run all the test for the workspace with the specified package name.
+Run all the tests for the workspace with the specified package name.
 Can be repeated to select more than one workspace.
 Can be combined with the `--ancestors` option to test the specified workspace(s) plus all the workspaces that, directly or indirectly, depend on them.
 Conflicts with `--changed`.